Polymorphous light eruption

 Tests that may be done include:

-• Removing a small amount of skin for examination skin biopsy to rule out other diseases
+- Removing a small amount of skin (skin biopsy) for examination to check for other diseases

 Treatment